yukicyk/nanopore-bac-genome-assembly/docs/run_manifest_README.md

 - run_end_time: Actual end time (ISO 8601).
 - notes: Free-text observations.

+### Ethics and identifiers
+- linked_clinical_record_id: Pseudonymous ID linking to a secure system.
+No PHI/PII in this file.
+- **biosample:** Public archive BioSample (e.g., SAMN…).
+- **bioproject:** Public project (e.g., PRJNA…).
+- **srrs:** SRA accessions post-submission (comma-separated).SRA accession codes are unique identifiers for biological data within the Sequence Read Archive (SRA), a public database of next-generation sequencing data.
+These codes categorize data into four hierarchical levels: STUDY (e.g., SRP#), SAMPLE (e.g., SRS#), EXPERIMENT (e.g., SRX#), and RUN (e.g., SRR#).
+The specific prefix depends on the originating database (SRA, EBI, or DDBJ), SRR# should be provided in the manifest record or directly in the samples.tsv to download the actual sequence data from the SRA database for test-run

 ### Data locations and integrity
 - raw_data_path (Required): Path to raw signal (POD5/FAST5) and MinKNOW logs.
 - fastq_output_path: Basecalled FASTQ location.